Snake-Sanders/config-dev/docs/05_erlang.md

 ## Installation

-- preinstallation
+### Dependencies

+- preinstallation, adding the source url for the plug.

 brew install autoconf
 brew install wxwidgets
 brew install libxslt fop
+brew install openssl

 asdf plugin add erlang https://github.com/asdf-vm/asdf-erlang.git

-- now install erlang
+### installing erlang using the plug

-  to skip the Java dependency during installation use:
+To skip the Java dependency during installation use:

-export KERL_CONFIGURE_OPTIONS="--disable-debug --without-javac"
+`export KERL_CONFIGURE_OPTIONS="--disable-debug --without-javac"`

+if you have a mix project with `.tool-version` file, then navigate to the directory and run the command there, it will pick up the right version from it.

+`asdf install` pulls from app's .tool-versions file, but this will not work if you also need elixir, which is not yet installed.
+So you need to set the version.

+otherwise specify the version yourself:

 asdf install erlang <version>
 asdf install erlang 26.1.2